wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/implementation-recommendations/includes/9-exercise.md

     ![custom connectors](../media/11-custom-connectors.png)

 You have now published your custom connector.
-In the next exercise, you will manage this custom connector in a DLP policy.
+In the next topic, you will manage this custom connector in a DLP policy.

 ### Manage a custom connector in a DLP policy